alisw/alibuild/docs/troubleshooting.markdown

 for you.
 You can have a look at what AliRoot will do by adding the `--dry-run` option to your build command, e.g.:

-    bits --dry-run <additional options you might have> build AliRoot
+    bits --dry-run <additional options you might have> build ROOT

 will tell you something like: